Retaining People at Your Company

 Yet, high turnover is rampant.
 Why?
 Because owners often focus on output, not alignment.
 Focus often falls to making more money instead of providing more value.
 The attention goes to the clients more than the team members.
-A healthy home base is a strong offence.
-And top people walk when they feel unseen or stagnant, when they feel a lack of that alignment…
+A healthy home base is a strong offense.
+And top people tend to leave when they feel unseen or stagnant, when they feel a lack of that alignment…

 Simply put: Prioritize your team, not your ego.
 When you count others as more significant than yourself—seeking to serve rather than be served—you create an environment people want to stay in.
-Look to the needs of your people, and the company will take care of itself.
+Look to the needs of your people, and the company will take care of itself because it will have self-disciplined, hard-working, great people running it.

 What That Looks Like: